1lent/FileManager-DesktopCleanup/README.md

  # File Manager

-- Moves all mp3,jpg,png  files to a folder for each extension under the FileManager Folder in the D drive it creates.
-More file types soon.
+- Moves files to a folder for each extension under the FileManager Folder which is created under the D drive

+- Supported File types
+    ↳ mp3, mp4, mkv, png, jpg, txt, jar